La5te2/ChessAI/Eleginus.md

 $\overline v(x)=v_0(x)$.
 This initialization uses Value for an ongoing frontier leaf and the exact game result for a terminal node; consequently, a terminal root returns its exact score immediately.

-With result supervision, neural and terminal values have the same expected-score interpretation.
-With annotation supervision, search mixes transformed annotation targets at ongoing leaves with exact game scores at terminal leaves.
-Their common range makes minimax arithmetic well-defined, while their relative calibration follows the annotation distribution and target transformation.
+When the model is trained on game-result targets, neural and terminal values share the same expected-score interpretation.
+With comment-derived targets, ongoing leaves carry transformed comment evaluations and terminal leaves carry exact game scores.
+Their common range makes minimax arithmetic well-defined.
+Their relative calibration follows the distribution and transformation of the comment evaluations.

 The tree preserves one node per path.
 Two paths reaching equivalent board positions therefore remain separate nodes and retain their own repetition and move-count histories.